ubccr/genesysv/docs/source/index.rst

 Rearrange Filter and Attribute Fields
 -------------------------------------------
-This use case shows how to rearrange the results and to rearrange the filter and attribute fields. http://199.109.xxx.xxx:8000/search/ and select 'test_study' for study and 'Test Dataset' for dataset and click Next to proceed to the filter selection tab.
+This use case shows how to rearrange the results and to rearrange the filter and attribute fields.
+Go to http://199.109.xxx.xxx:8000/search/ and select 'test_study' for study and 'Test Dataset' for dataset and click Next to proceed to the filter selection tab.
 In the Filter demo panel, do not select anything.
 Proceed to the attribute field and select all the fields except the two friends field and click Search to search.
 You should see eight results.